 The purpose of harvest of grains is to describe the Danish harvest of grain and roughage.
 The statistics are used for research, EU reporting, GDP calculation and energy and feed accounts.
 The statistics have been compiled since 1875, but are in their present form comparable from 1971 onwards.
-Corresponding statistics on vegetable production: 'Production of fruit and vegetables', 'Nursery production', 'Berry and stone fruit'.
-This data is collected via the Agriculture and Horticulture survey.
-The harvest of cereals, etc. is an annual estimate of the Danish harvest of grain, root crops and roughage in area (1000 hectares), average yield (100 kg per hectare), production (million kg), and feed value (million Feed Units and 100 Feed Units per hectare).
+The harvest of cereals is an annual estimate of the Danish harvest of grain, root crops and roughage in area (1000 hectares), average yield (100 kg per hectare) and production (million kg).
 The statistics are calculated by crops and broken down by provinces.